Seed (The Walking Dead): Plot

 Eight months after Rick kills Shane, and the onslaught at the Greene Family Farm, the world continues to grow increasingly more dangerous while Lori's pregnancy advances.
 Rick, who has now assumed a dictatorial-like leadership over his group of survivors, and company are now in search of a safe haven, as Lori is due to give birth any day.
 While hunting for food, Rick and Daryl happen upon a prison complex—West Georgia Correctional Facility—full of walkers.
 After Rick tells the group about the prison and how it could be a new home for them, the group clears out the outer prison courtyard of walkers and secure their position within the fences.
 As many of the dispatched walkers wear prison or guard uniforms, Rick believes the prison may have fallen early during the epidemic and could hold a large supply cache.
 Lori later tries to talk to Rick about the child, but, as their relationship deteriorates, he dismisses her so that he can focus on planning their approach for the next day.

-Elsewhere, Andrea has fallen severely ill with influenza since being separated from the group and taken in by Michonne, the hooded figure with the sword that rescued her from walkers attacking her in the woods.
+Elsewhere, Andrea has fallen severely ill with influenza since being separated from the group and taken in by Michonne, the hooded figure with the sword who rescued her from walkers attacking her in the woods.
 The two aren't faring well and have taken refuge in a deer cooler.
 Michonne scours for aspirin or other medication from a store to reduce Andrea's fever.
 She returns to Andrea, who also feels like a burden to Michonne and tells her to abandon her, but Michonne refuses.
 They conclude they must move on as a group of walkers are advancing, so they head off out toward the woods.